 Science is the Cure Research Symposium

-The inaugural SCIENCE IS THE CURE RESEARCH SYMPOSIUM, sponsored by Kids Beating Cancer, will be held in Orlando, Florida on February 23, 2020, at the conclusion of the Transplantation and Cellular Therapy (TCT) meetings of ASTCT & CIBMTR.
+The annual SCIENCE IS THE CURE RESEARCH SYMPOSIUM, sponsored by Kids Beating Cancer, will be held in February 23, 2021 during the Transplantation and Cellular Therapy (TCT) meetings of ASTCT & CIBMTR.
 The Symposium is bringing together researchers to advance the science behind the cure from molecular discoveries to innovative treatments.
 The goal of the symposium is to advance knowledge and develop treatments for blood cancers, cellular therapies, and solid tumors with emphasis but not limited to childhood cancer, by providing grants to support groundbreaking research.

 The Science is the Cure Research Symposium invites leading researchers, physicians, and clinicians to hear the latest on advances in CAR-T, cellular therapy, molecular discoveries, and new innovative treatments.
-The 2020 Kids Beating Cancer SCIENCE IS THE CURE RESEARCH SYMPOSIUM is being held in collaboration with AdventHealth.
+The 2020 Kids Beating Cancer SCIENCE IS THE CURE RESEARCH SYMPOSIUM awarded two $100,000 grants.

-Twenty (20) applicants will be selected to present their research at the symposium on Sunday, February 23, 2020.
+Twenty (20) applicants will be selected to present their research at the symposium.
 The selected presenters will be given 15 minutes, which will include the presentation and Q&As from a scientific panel of judges and compete for a $100,000 research grant.